Oluwaseun241/alx-system_engineering-devops/0x00-shell_basics/README.md

 # This is a project on shell basics

 # Contents
-* - text in blue 0-current_working_directory: a script that prints the absolute path name of the current working directory.
+* 0-current_working_directory : a script that prints the absolute path name of the current working directory.
 * 1-listit: a script that display the contents list of your current directory
+*